beuted/PerformanceHunting/README.md

 Let's catch 'em all yo!

+I have deployed a version the app here http://pkmn.csgo-mates.com *there is only 7 accounts so don't share it too much ;)*

 ## Running the app

 * Install elastic-search and have it running on the default port : `9200` (or modify config.js)